mdibrar1070/Pocket-Calendar/README.md

 # Pocket-Calendar
 Pocket Calendar is the Mini Calendar which shows us current date.
+This Project is based on HTML, CSS and JavaScript.